Category: Performance

 It consists only of data pages.

-Note: You can have one or more nonclustered indexes this type of table.
+Note: You can have one or more non-clustered indexes though.

-On tables without clustered and nonclustered indexes, SQL Server will do a table scan to find any row, degrading the query performance.
+When query is run on a heap table, SQL Server will do a table scan to find any row, which makes query performance terrible.

-Neither the data pages nor the physical placement of the pages are guaranteed to be in any particular order.
+Why?
+Because the physical placement of the pages are not guaranteed to be in any particular order.
+What does that mean?
+Its a time consuming spaghetti.
+And not neatly organized data structure.

-How can you list all tables without a clustered index?
+How can you find all tables missing a clustered index?

 A heap is always identified by index_id = 0 in the catalog tables.

-You can use the following query to list heap tables from one database.
+You can use the following query to list heap tables from a single database:

 SELECT SCH.name + '.' + TBL.name AS TableName